I’m Meant to Have an Orgasmic Life

 Sri Kala | April 9th 2025

-One of the most divine pleasures I’ve ever known in this human skin is the orgasm.
-That sweet peak of sexual arousal—where time drops out and everything surrenders.
 I’ve studied it like scripture.
 Sat with it.
 Tuned into it.
-I’ve trained myself to recycle the energy, to ride it instead of letting it spill.
-I’ve practiced withholding and letting go.
+I’ve trained myself to recycle the energy, to ride it rather than let it spill.
+I’ve practiced riding the edge and letting go.
 Prolonging the pleasure.
 Extending the wave.

+And still…..
 I am meant to live an orgasmic life.

 Nah.
 That’s not the full story.